 Medical Insurance for Trips Outside the U.S.

 The club's Council has decided to include emergency medical & evacuation/repatriation insurance coverage, for all participants, as part of the basic trip cost for our skiing and non-skiing trips heading outside the U.S. Note that this is emergency medical coverage only.
 It is not cancellation coverage and will not provide any relief if you have to cancel from the trip before it begins, whether for medical or other reasons.

 This is being done primarily to deal with the potentially difficult situation where a member is not able to board the airplane to return with the group.
 A severe injury requiring hospitalization could result in one of our members being alone in a foreign hospital after the group has returned home.
 This is the point at which having medical insurance that includes evacuation and repatriation becomes invaluable.
 The insurance company may provide support to assist the member while hospitalized and assist in arranging the trip home.
 This may include a medical escort if that is necessary.
 Such insurance would also normally provide coverage for the expense of medical treatment which could be significant.

 Optional cancellation coverage is available at extra cost.
-Click on the links above for a flyer describing the cost and benefits of the options for each trip.
+Click on the links above [not yet available as of 5/7/19] for a flyer describing the cost and benefits of the options for each trip.
 Note that the "Cancel for Any Reason" option must be purchased within 14 days of paying your initial deposit on your trip.

 Special Note on Trips to Canada

 We're now including insurance coverage for our ski trips to Canada.
 Previously, the prevailing wisdom had been that emergency medical insurance